Daisy Training are recruiting nationally !

 Daisy Training support students in Higher Education in receipt of disabled student allowance (DSA).
 We have a valued team of experienced Non-Medical Helper (NMH) staff committed to supporting students to achieve their best academically.
 We are seeking experienced and dedicated NMH Support Workers to join our team supporting students in many areas across England and Wales.
+We are recruiting Study Skills Tutors (SpLD’s and ASC), Mental Health Mentors, Assistive Technology Trainers, Specialist Support Professionals and Electronic Notetakers.
 If you are interested in joining our staff register as an NMH Support Worker, please call us, or send your CV with an introductory email.
 We would be very happy to hear from you.

 Assistive Technology Trainers (£30-£35 per hour dependant on location)

 We have vacancies for various NMH Workers, but especially Assistive Technology (AT) Trainers to join our team.